corrode/corrode.github.io/content/blog/paradigms/index.md

 * Prefer readability over allegiance to a style.
 Code that is easy to read and change usually beats code that follows one programming tradition perfectly.
 * Measure before optimizing.
 The bottleneck may not be where you expect, and readable code is easier to tune once you know what matters.

 Do not let your favorite style make the decision for you.
 Try the obvious version first, then refactor when the code starts to become unwieldy.

+{{ <next_steps context="Bringing habits from another language into Rust?
+I can help your team decide which patterns to keep and which not." source="paradigms" /> }}